hrovira/proforma/README.md

 proforma
 ========
-> Instructions for installing, compiling and deploying *Prototype Data Entry Web* application
+> Instructions for installing, compiling and deploying this *Prototype Data Entry Web App*

 ## Support